VR-25/acc/README.md

 ---
 ## LATEST CHANGES

+**v2020.9.24 (202009240)**

+- Cooldown no longer interferes with capacity_sync.
+- Delay accd initialization (5 minutes) to prevent conflicts with fbind.
+- Do not auto-shutdown if charging was disabled by accd itself at temp >= max_temp.
+- Do not remount / rw if it's not tmpfs.
+- Fixed cooldown_custom.
+- Major optimizations
+- MTK and Razer specific tweaks
+- New charging switch for Motorola One Vision
+- Removed obsolete features.
+- Simplified config.
+- Updated documentation.

+Release Notes

+- Config will be reset.
+- MIUI bootloop issue possibly fixed.

 **v2020.9.14 (202009140)**

-- Ensure releae-lock.sh does not cause unwanted acc/d termination.
+- Ensure release-lock.sh does not cause unwanted acc/d termination.
 - General fixes & optimizations
 - mv /data/adb/acc-data /sdcard/Download/acc
 - Reapply voltage limits on plug.

 Release Notes

 - All persistent acc data is now stored in /sdcard/Download/acc/.
 - "mx4pro" users, please send me a new log archive after installing this version.
 - Nothing was done in regards to the "MIUI 12" bootloop issue.
 The root cause is still unknown.

 Unannounced Releases (@romanegunkov)

 - v2020.9.01 (202009010): Fixed --upgrade bug.
 - v2020.8.24 (202008240): Prevent auto shutdown if system has been running for less than 15 minutes.